dandclark/json-css-module-notes/README.md

 (The JSON modules demo requires Chrome or Edge launched with --enable-blink-features=JSONModules).

 This demo compares two similar custom elements written as a JavaScript module, each of which requires a JSON resource.
 The first custom element consumes the JSON by `fetch()`ing it, and the second by `import`ing it as a module.
 For both custom elements, an additional `busyWork.js` module is included in the module graph before the module containing the custom element definition.
-This is a stand-in for any arbitrary script that might appear in the module graph prior to the custom element definition, such as a JavaScript libary.
+This is a stand-in for any arbitrary script that might appear in the module graph prior to the custom element definition, such as a JavaScript library.

 In the `fetch()` version of the custom element, the JSON file isn't fetched until after the code in `busyWork.js` has finished executing, where in the JSON module version of the custom element the JSON file is fetched prior to any script execution.
 In a real-world scenario where there was network delay in fetching the file, or where there are significant amounts of computation that can only run after the JSON resource is loaded, there could be a significant, user-percieved performance difference.

 #### With fetch():
 ![With fetch](demo1NoModule.PNG)

+TODO: Screenshot has tooltip
 #### With JSON module:
 ![With JSON module](demo1Module.PNG)